sultan8/sultan8.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
+    **[this can be completely removed]** Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">